-Gather your girlfriends for a fun afternoon of crafting while making these colorful and unique hand-dotted tumblers.
+Gather your friends for a fun afternoon of crafting while making these colorful and unique hand-dotted tumblers.
 Along with being easy to create, the finished tumblers cost around $3 each to make.
 Pick up tumblers from your local resale shop or dollar store for a serious deal.
-Use enamel acrylic paints from your local craft store for longstanding color, and you're on your way to festive gifts for everyone on your holiday list.
+Use enamel acrylic paints from your local craft store for longstanding color, and you're on your way to festive gifts for everyone.

 What You'll Need:

 - Red, yellow, blue, and white enamel acrylic paint

 - Cotton swabs

 - Parchment paper

 - Gather the materials for creating the dotted tumblers.
 Use an enamel or all-surface acrylic for long-standing results.
 You can purchase small containers at your local craft store for around $1 a bottle.